-- hold events at accessible times and locations, including online when appropriate; and provide information that is concise and easy to read and that complies with the Council's standards, including making translated, large print and audio versions available on request. - 2.12 We will review the effectiveness of our engagement methods for planning applications through the monitoring and analysis of customer feedback and consultation responses.
+- hold events at accessible times and locations, including online when appropriate; where in person, we will endeavor to make use of venues which are not affiliated to a specific religion and consider dates and times important to specific religions.
+We will ensure that where possible we make reasonable adjustments to accommodate d/Deaf and disabled people.
+We will provide information that is concise and easy to read and that complies with the Council's standards, including making translated, large print, and audio versions available on request. - 2.12 We will review the effectiveness of our engagement methods for planning applications and planning documents through the monitoring and analysis of customer feedback and consultation responses.